Ryota Nakamura (baseball)

-Ryota Nakamura (中村 亮太, Nakamura Ryota) is a Japanese professional baseball Pitcher for the Fukuoka SoftBank Hawks of Nippon Professional Baseball.
+Ryota Nakamura (中村 亮太, Nakamura Ryota) is a Japanese professional baseball Pitcher for the Chiba Lotte Marines of Nippon Professional Baseball.

 Professional career

 On October 26, 2020, Nakamura was drafted as a developmental player by the Fukuoka Softbank Hawks in the 2020 Nippon Professional Baseball draft.

 In 2021 season, he played in the Western League of NPB's minor leagues and informal matches against Shikoku Island League Plus's teams and amateur baseball teams.

 On July 2, 2022, Nakamura signed a 6.5 million yen contract as a registered player under control.
 On July 7, he pitched his debut game against the Tohoku Rakuten Golden Eagles as a relief pitcher.

 On November 10, 2022, the Hawks re-signed Nakamura as a developmental player at an estimated salary of 6.5 million yen, which is the same as his current salary.
-November 27, he will change his uniform number from 60 to 137 beginning with the 2023 season, it was announced.
+On November 27, he changed his uniform number from 60 to 137 beginning with the 2023 season, it was announced.
+July 24, he will change his uniform number from 137 to 20, it was announced.